Kadambari Baxi Photo

 CV

-Baxi maintains a research-based architectural practice in partnership with Reinhold Martin.
-Their work, co-authored as Martin / Baxi Architects, is excerpted in two books: Multi-National City: Architectural Itineraries (Actar, Spain, 2007) and Entropia (Black Dog Publishing, London, 2001).
-Formerly, she led a new media design firm, imageMachine, that worked with large nonprofits, including Vera Institute for Justice, Center for Court Innovation, and the Architectural League.
+In her previous roles, she led a research-based architectural practice in partnership with Reinhold Martin.
+Their co-authored architectural design projects, under the firm name Martin / Baxi Architects, are published as two books: Multi-National City: Architectural Itineraries (Actar, Spain, 2007) and Entropia (Black Dog Publishing, London, 2001).
+Additionally, she was a principal of imageMachine, a new media design firm that designed media projects for large nonprofit organizations, including Vera Institute for Justice, Center for Court Innovation, and the Architectural League.

-At Barnard and Columbia College’s architecture department, Professor Baxi has spearheaded senior design studios that traveled to China, Germany, and Jordan for research on architecture, diplomacy, climate, and cultural exchange.
-Her other teaching initiatives have focused on innovative pedagogical methodologies for incorporating multimedia technologies in architecture courses.
+Her academic expertise includes teaching architectural design studios and environmental visualization seminars.
+She has spearheaded advanced architecture research and design studios that integrate international research, and initiate brief collaborations with architecture schools outside the US.
+She conducted a series of studios on the topic "Design for Diplomacy" where students traveled to China, Germany, Jordan, Italy and Morocco.
 She has collaborated with interdisciplinary faculty across campus in anthropology, astronomy, film studies, science, and graduate architecture departments.
 Her teaching and research activities were awarded grants from Barnard Teaches: Real Place + Digital Access, Mellon Foundation Grant, and the Barnard Presidential Research Award.